• Skip to primary navigation

 Ingredient Tips & Equipment Information

-• I used a passion fruit juice for the filling.
+• I used a passion fruit puree for the filling.
 Juicing passion fruits is a messy job and each passion fruit doesn't provide much juice, so you'd need loads to get enough for the tart.
-Using a ready made juice or passion fruit puree* is much easier!
+Using a ready made passion fruit puree is much easier!

 • You can use either butter or a baking spread for the biscuit base.